-- The eligible health service is medically necessary, and - You get your care from: - Your PCP, or - Another network provider after you get a referral from your PCP, and - You or your provider precertifies the eligible health service when required.
+- The eligible health service is medically necessary. - You get the eligible health service from a network or out-of-network provider. - You or your provider precertifies the eligible health service when required.

-You will find details on medical necessity, referral and precertification requirements in the Medical necessity, referral and precertification requirements] section.
-You will find the requirement to use a network provider and any exceptions in the Who provides the care section.
+You will find details on medical necessity and precertification requirements in the Medical necessity and precertification requirements section.